Cantera/workshop-websites/content.md

 ## Topics

-### Morning Session - Getting Started with Cantera
+### Morning Session - Getting Started with Cantera (10am Eastern)

 - Introduction
 - Cantera Input Files
-- Equilibrium Calculations
+- Equilibrium Calculations (eg. adiabatic flame temperatures)

 ### Afternoon Sessions

-The topics for the afternoon sessions are still being determined.
-If you have suggestions for topics, please include them on the [registration form](https://forms.gle/H5Fip7sHfQeo4vZX7).
-Possible topics include:
+There will be two afternoon sessions, each with three parallel sessions.
+If you have suggestions for other topics, please include them on the [registration form](https://forms.gle/H5Fip7sHfQeo4vZX7).

+Afternoon Session 1 (2pm Eastern)

-- Using Cantera: Ignition Delays, Flame Speeds, and Other Applications
+- Using Cantera: Ignition Delays, Flame Speeds,
-- Bring Your Own Model: Using Cantera With Your Own Equations
+- Using Cantera With Your Own Equations (Build your own Partially Stirred Reactor)
 - Getting Started With Contributing to Cantera

-- Ask Us Anything: Open Office Hours
+Afternoon Session 2 (3pm Eastern)
+- Using Cantera: Partially Stirred Reactors, Plug Flow reactors, heterogeneous catalysis
+- Electrochemistry
+- Getting Started With Contributing to Cantera